tensorflow/tfjs-examples/date-conversion-attention/README.md

 18JAN2019, 18-01-2019) to the ISO date format (i.e., 2019-01-18).

-We demonstrate the full machine-learning workflow, consisting of data engineering, server-side, model training, client-side inference, model visualization, and unit testing in this example.
+We demonstrate the full machine-learning workflow, consisting of data engineering, server-side model training, client-side inference, model visualization, and unit testing in this example.

 The training data is syntheiszed programmatically.